criblio/helm-charts/helm-chart-sources/logstream-master/README.md

 # Pre-Requisites

+## Helm Setup

 1. Helm (preferably v3) installed - instructions are [here](https://helm.sh/docs/intro/install/)
 1. Cribl helm repo configured.
 To do this:
 	`helm repo add cribl https://criblio.github.io/helm-charts/`

+## Persistent Storage

+The chart requires persistent storage; it will use your default storage class, or you can override (`config.scName`) with the name of a storage class to use.
+This has primarily been tested using AWS EBS storage via the CSI EBS driver.
+The volumes are created as ReadWriteOnce claims.
+For more info on Storage Classes, see the [Kubernetes.IO Storage Classes page](https://kubernetes.io/docs/concepts/storage/storage-classes/).

+## AWS Specific Notes

+If you're running on EKS, it's highly recommended that you use AZ specific node groups (see the [eksctl.io Autoscaling Doc](https://eksctl.io/usage/autoscaling/) for details on doing this).
+IF you are doing autoscaling in your cluster nodes in a single node group that spans AZ's, you *may* run into trouble mounting volumes (as EBS volumes are AZ specific).

 # Values to Override